GlenKPeterson/PdfLayoutManager/README.md

 That said, this is definitely a solvable problem.
 There is a broad spectrum of for-profit PDF-producing software.
 One of the main reasons they can charge money for their products is because this problem is so hard.

-**UPDATE 2016-01-20:** PDFBox (which this project is built on top of) 2.0 claims to have Unicode support, which previous versions did not have.
+**UPDATE 2016-01-20:** PDFBox (which this project is built on top of) 2.0 has Unicode support, which previous versions did not have.
 It's currently in Release-Candidate 3.
 I haven't had a chance to try it yet.
 Here's the fixed issue that I think should make what you want possible: https://issues.apache.org/jira/browse/PDFBOX-922

 ***Q: I don't want text wrapping.
 I just want to set the size of a cell and let it chop off whatever I put in there.***